 But these covers from Udder Covers have a nice little strap that keeps the cover in place a little better.
 This is helpful especially once your baby starts to move around a bit more and grab at the cover.
-Use the code MOMSAVE35 to get $35 off your order (which makes many of the designs FREE).
+Use the code MOMSAVE35 to get $35 off your order (which makes many of the designs almost FREE).

 Nursing Bras and Clothing

 A couple of good nursing bras are MUST.
 They last a long time and can be used for multiple babies.
 So don’t be afraid to invest in a good one the first time around.
 This is a great high quality nursing bra that has great reviews.

 Need an affordable, budget friendly nursing bra?
 This 3-pack of comfy bras is the perfect option.